The Rules and Regulations for Candidates

 Review the information on this Web page

 Call the City Clerk’s Office at (408) 777-3223 to make an appointment to take out nomination papers.
-(The nomination period begins in the middle of July in odd-numbered years).
+(The nomination period begins in the middle of July in even-numbered years).
 Allow at least one hour for the appointment, and bring your treasurer if one has been selected.

 Open a separate campaign bank account as soon as possible (do not wait for the nomination period to begin)